-It’s good to have goals and anticipate all the awesome things that you’ll achieve in your future.
+It’s good to have financial goals and anticipate all the awesome things that you’ll achieve in your future.
 But, as you hold the expectation of what’s to come, it’s important to fully embrace and enjoy life today.

 Stop waiting for all of your ducks to get in a row.
 For your bank account to get to a certain balance.
 For more time, more energy, more inspiration.

-Start living your best life *now*.
+As you continue to pursue becoming that successful person you envision, be sure you’re living your best life *now*.
 And, know that the best is still yet to come.

 #2 Contentment leads to a rich life

 As the fisherman pointed out in this poignant tale, all of the planning and working and striving would ultimately lead him back to the rich life he’s already living.